13 Reasons to Shop at Walmart (Even If You Hate Walmart)

 Walmart over decades past was known for notoriously slow checkouts, long lines and a lot of registers -- but most of them closed.

-Walmart's fixing that, with banks of self-checkout registers overseen by a single employee.
-That was my experience at two Walmarts in Northern Virginia.
+Walmart's has a fix for that, with banks of self-checkout registers overseen by a single employee.
+That was my experience at two Walmarts in central Virginia.
 One had a dozen self-checkout registers clustered together (so fewer employees are needed at the front end) and they were filled to capacity in the midday hour I visited.
 Each of the registers has a small video screen where you can watch yourself check out, presumably while someone is watching on the other end.

 If you're one of the thousands of retired Americans living life on the road, you may be able to park your RV overnight at Walmart.
-There are no hookups, of course, and not every Walmart allows it, but many do.
-(Walmart notes more than 1,000 of its locations do not allow parking, usually because of restrictions imposed by the landlord of the property or the municipality.)
+There are no electric, water and sewer hookups, of course, and not every Walmart allows it, but many do.
+(Walmart notes more than 1,000 of its locations do not allow overnight parking, usually because of restrictions imposed by the landlord of the property or the municipality.)

-Those blue vests Walmart workers have been wearing for eons, and get a not-so-subtle shout out on a TV sitcom, are finally changing.
+Those blue (and sometimes yellow) vests Walmart workers have been wearing for eons, and get a not-so-subtle shout out on a now-retired TV sitcom, have changed it up.

 Replacing the standard-issue blue vests are ones that reflect the color of the outside of your neighborhood Walmart: gray ("modern gray," to be precise).
-Punching it up is trim in either neon blue, pink or green (and Lindsey looks really happy wearing his).
+Punching it up is trim in either neon blue, pink or green.
 The sharper-looking vests also have larger pockets, presumably for all the electronics store workers now carry.
-The last time Walmart updated its vests was 2014.
+The latest update came in 2019; before that, Walmart updated its vests was 2014.